-- 1. Permit Requirement.
-The owner must apply for and receive a zoning permit from the department before installing, constructing, or expanding any small wind energy system. - 2.
-Permit Fee.
-The owner must pay an application fee at the time the application for a small wind energy system is filed with the department. - 3.
-Permit Expiration.
-A zoning permit issued by the department expires if construction of the small wind energy system is not commenced within 24 months from the date of the permit or if the small wind energy system is not installed and functioning within 12 months from the date construction begins.
+- (a) Permit Requirement.
+The owner must apply for and receive a zoning permit from the department before installing, constructing, or expanding any small wind energy system. - (b) Permit Fee.
+The owner must pay an application fee at the time the application for a small wind energy system is filed with the department. - (c) Permit Expiration.
+A zoning permit issued by the department expires if construction of the small wind energy system is not commenced within 24 months from the date of the permit or if the small wind energy system is not installed and functioning within 12 months from the date construction begins. - (4) Application Requirement.